-C. STUDENT SUPPORT SERVICES
+STUDENT SUPPORT SERVICES

-The Student Support Specialist is available to assist currently enrolled and newly admitted students in enhancing educational outcomes.
+The Student Support Specialist (Leslie Glass, Leslie.glass@yu.edu) is available to assist currently enrolled and newly admitted students in enhancing educational outcomes.
 A focus is placed on providing a smooth transition for new students entering the MSW program, as well as assisting students throughout the entirety of their MSW.
-This includes working with students on roadmaps, monitoring educational progress, meeting with students to enhance professional development, helping students connect with the registrar, university finance, Office of Disabilities, and Career Services.
+This includes working with students on roadmaps, monitoring educational progress, meeting with students to enhance professional development, helping students connect with the Registrar, University Finance, Office of Disabilities, and Career Services.